 Crimping Pie Crusts Adds Style

-Ugly and messy pies can still taste good, but beautiful pies dress up a table and make festivities festive.
-(And you know the saying, "We eat with our eyes first.")
-The key to a beautiful pie, besides making a good crust and baking it long enough to properly cook and brown, is to make a decorative edge by crimping the edge of the pie.
-Crimping pie crusts not only seals the edges of double-crusted pies, but also makes the crust edges picture perfect, or at least really quite pretty.
+Messy, ugly pies can still taste good, but beautiful pies dress up a table and make festivities festive.
+And you know the saying, "We eat with our eyes first."
+The key to a beautiful pie, besides a good crust baked long enough to properly brown, is a decorative edge made by crimping the top and bottom crusts together.
+Crimping the pie crusts not only seals the edges of double-crusted pies, but also makes the crust edges picture perfect, or at least really quite pretty.

 There are five different ways to crimp the edges for your pie crust recipe.
 Choose the method and final appearance that suits you best—and then practice.
 Your first efforts at evenly crimped edges may not turn out perfectly—but keep at it, and soon you will be pleased as pie!Continue to 2 of 6 below.

 02 of 06

 Classic Scalloped Pie Crust Crimp

 This classic scallop crust is fairly easy to master.
 Use the index finger of one hand to push the inner edge out while pinching the outer edge in with the thumb and index finger of the other hand.
 Repeat around the entire edge of the pie.
-The result is a dainty little scallop edge that looks just like your grandma (or the corner bakery) used to make.Continue to 3 of 6 below.
+The result is a dainty little scalloped edge that looks just like your grandma (or the corner bakery) used to make.Continue to 3 of 6 below.

 03 of 06

 Large Scalloped Pie Crust Crimp

 For a slightly more modern look, choose this large scallop edge.
-Bend your index finger of one hand and use the middle of the bent finger to push the inner edge out while the thumb and index finger of your other hand push the outer edge in.
-This will create large, pretty scallops.
-Repeat all the way around the pie for a slightly minimalist take on the classic crimp.Continue to 4 of 6 below.
+Bend the index finger on one hand and use the middle knuckle of the bent finger to push the inner edge out while the thumb and index finger of your other hand push the outer edge in.
+This creates large, pretty scallops.
+Repeat around the pie for a slightly minimalist take on the classic crimp.Continue to 4 of 6 below.

 04 of 06